michaeldexter/occambsd/README.md

 ## Requirements

-FreeBSD 13.0-RELEASE source code or later in /usr/src or modify the $src_dir variable in the script as required
+FreeBSD 13.0-RELEASE or later source code in /usr/src or modify the $src_dir variable in the script as required.
+A Git client if cloning from GitHub.

 ## Layout
 ```